Choose a college

-You will have to pay a non-refundable $65 application fee.
-You can pay online on the application form by submitting your credit card information (the site is secure), by mailing a check or money order to WGU, or by phoning in your credit card information to the Bursar’s Office toll-free at 1-877-435-7948.
+Completing your application requires a non-refundable $65 application fee.
+You can pay online on the application form by submitting your credit card information (the site is secure) or by mailing a check or money order to WGU.
 Checks and money orders should be made out to Western Governors University.
 (All returned checks will be assessed a service charge of $25 for insufficient funds.
 Service charge is due within 14 days of notice of nonpayment.)

 NOTE: WGU does not “profit” from application fees, as they help offset only a small portion of enrollment and admissions costs.